cetz-package/cetz/src/draw/util.typ

 /// A coordinate resolver must be a function of the format `(context, coordinate) => coordinate`.
 And must _always_ return a valid coordinate or panic, in case of an error.
 ///
 /// If multiple resolvers are registered, coordinates get passed through all
 /// resolvers in reverse registering order.
-All coordinates get paased to cetz'
+All coordinates get passed to cetz'
 /// default coordinate resolvers.
 ///
 /// ```typc example